Vacuoss/TickScheduler-API/README.md

 ## TickScheduler API
 ## Work on Forge 1.20.1
-## TickScheduler is a small and reliable utility library for mods that need to:
+## TickScheduler is an utility library for mods that need to:

 - run code in the future
 - repeat actions every N ticks